-\paragraph{The hot dense-wind plateau:} The hottest models in the sequence have moderately high $\log \dot{M} \sim -6$ and probe the temperature range of OHGs.
-The winds in this region are largely $\Gamma_\mathrm{e}$- and \ion{Fe}{IV}-driven.
+\paragraph{The hot dense-wind plateau} The hottest models in the sequence have moderately high $\log \dot{M} \sim -6$ and probe the temperature range of OHGs.
+The winds in this region are largely driven by $\Gamma_\mathrm{e}$- and \ion{Fe}{IV}.
 Pressure and other elements contribute up to $\sim$25\% to launch the wind.

-The obtained terminal velocities match the $\varv_\infty$ determined by \cite{Prinja+1990} for GS\,Mus \citep[O9.7Ia+,][]{Carretero-Castrillo+2023}, one of the few galactic OHG that has a UV spectrum.
+The obtained terminal velocities match the $\varv_\infty$ determined by \cite{Prinja+1990} for GS\,Mus \citep[O9.7Ia+,][]{Carretero-Castrillo+2023}, one of the few Galactic OHGs that has a UV spectrum.
 The $T_{2/3}$ and $\log g(\tau=2/3)$ also match the results obtained by \cite{Holgado+2020}, which results in a very similar spectral appearance.
-We also find a similar spectral appearance of HD\,151804 (formally a O8Iaf) in the optical.
-In the UV we find a seemingly slow wind.
-It is possible that elements like Ar, which is shown to influence $\varv_\infty$ in earlier O stars and not included in our sequence, may start playing a role.
-While not performing a dedicated spectral analysis, we scale the flux of our models to the observed SED (see appendix Sect.\,\ref{sec:OHG-lum}) to determine the luminosities of GS\,Mus and HD\,151804 ($\log L/\mathrm{L_\odot} \sim 5.2$ and $\log L/\mathrm{L_\odot} \sim 6.0$) and place them in the HRD (cf.\ Fig.\,\ref{fig:HRD}).
+We also find a similar spectral appearance of HD\,151804 (formally an O8Iaf) in the optical.
+In the UV, we find an apparently slow wind.
+It is possible that elements like Ar, which are shown to affect $\varv_\infty$ in earlier O stars and are not included in our sequence, might start to play a role.
+While we did not perform a dedicated spectral analysis, we scaled the flux of our models to the observed SED (see appendix Sect.\,\ref{sec:OHG-lum}) to determine the luminosities of GS\,Mus and HD\,151804 ($\log L/\mathrm{L_\odot} \sim 5.2$ and $\log L/\mathrm{L_\odot} \sim 6.0$) and placed them in the HRD (see Fig.\,\ref{fig:HRD}).

-\paragraph{The hot airy-wind valley:} As \ion{Fe}{IV} slowly loses dominance, the available opacity is insufficient to maintain a deeper wind launching associated with a higher mass-loss rate.
-With $\tau_\text{crit}$ decreasing, CNO and other metal lines contribute quite significantly to the wind launching, as does the pressure term.
-In this regime, the winds reach $\sim$1000~km~s$^{-1}$, which resemble winds of BSGs ($\sim$B1~Ia) on the verge of the predicted classical 1-BiSJ \citep{Vink+2001}.
-Spectroscopically, we also see a match between models in this range and the B1~Ia supergiant $\rho$~Leo.
+\paragraph{The hot rarefied-wind valley} As \ion{Fe}{IV} slowly loses dominance, the available opacity is insufficient to maintain a deeper wind-launching associated with a higher mass-loss rate.
+With decreasing $\tau_\text{crit}$, CNO and other metal lines contribute quite significantly to the wind launching, as does the pressure term.
+In this regime, the winds reach $\sim$1000~km~s$^{-1}$, which resembles winds of BSGs ($\sim$B1~Ia) on the verge of the predicted classical 1-BiSJ \citep{Vink+2001}.
+Spectroscopically, the models in this range and the B1~Ia supergiant $\rho$~Leo match as well.